logo

 Chief Executive Officer

 Thank you.
-I think we're pleased, you know, that we've delivered another good quarter.
-We've been competent enough to upgrade the target to at least 380 million dollars of target EBITDA for the full year.
-Increased the dividend by six and a quarter percent to take it up to eight and a half cents a quarter.
-We've made some very good projects, progress as well on a number of strategic projects.
-So lots of macroeconomic challenges out there, but we believe we're very well positioned to navigate our way through and successfully.
+Well, I think we're pleased, you know, that we've delivered another good quarter.
+We've been confident enough to upgrade the target to at least $380 million of targeted EBITDA for the full year.
+We've increased the dividend by 6.25% to take it up to $0.85 a quarter.
+We've made some very good progress as well on a number of strategic projects.
+So lots of macroeconomic challenges out there, but we believe we're very well positioned to navigate our way through them successfully.
 So thank you all very much for joining us today.

 speaker